 Some businesses have attempted to get around this by using bridging software that hooks into the spreadsheet and is able to submit a final VAT return to HMRC digitally.

 However, the prohibition on cut/copy and paste makes this seem like walking a tightrope.
-Again, getting it wrong can mean severe penalties.
+Again, getting it wrong could result in severe penalties.